Alexander Miasnikian: Legacy

 Anastas Mikoyan called for reviving the memory and legacy of Miasnikian, alongside the writers Raffi, Raphael Patkanian, and Yeghishe Charents, in his March 1954 speech in Yerevan, beginning the Khrushchev Thaw in Armenia.
 In 1976, a film directed by Frunze Dovlatyan about Miasnikian's life titled Delivery (Yerkunk) was released where Miasnikian is portrayed by Khoren Abrahamyan.

-Several locations within the Soviet Union were named after Miasnikian (including "Martuni", his nom de guerre): In Armenia, a city and two villages (in Gegharkunik and Armavir provinces); In Russia's Rostov Oblast, an Armenian-populated raion (district) is named after him; and until the disestablishment of the Nagorno-Karabakh Republic, the town of Khojavend and its surrounding province were called Martuni.
+Several locations within the Soviet Union were named after Miasnikian (including "Martuni", his nom de guerre): In Armenia, a city and two villages (in Gegharkunik and Armavir provinces); In Russia's Rostov Oblast, an Armenian-populated raion (district) is named after him; and until the disestablishment of the Republic of Artsakh, the town of Khojavend and its surrounding province were called Martuni.
 From 1925 to 1990, the National Library of Armenia was named after Miasnikian.